outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - differences like:

-            - adjacent transforms
+            - adjacent transforms, formats, & applications

+              - usage
                 - power
-                - usage
                   - 2 or its inverse is more commonly used as a power than 10 bc its one away from the unit power 1

-            - connections
+            - difference-reducing connections
               - operations
                 - factors connecting the two numbers with multiplication/division like 5 & 20